 Jermaine Branner, also known by his trainer name, “Max Maine,” is proof that we can always change the course of our lives!

-He was eventually awarded Corporation of the Year from the Ascend Foundation, donated 221 bikes to the youth, won the 2018 Pontiac’ N Pitch contest, received a loan from CEED Lending and a grant from CEED Lending sponsored by Flagstar Bank to open up Juiced Out in Pontiac.
-Jermaine Branner has received the following Proclamations from:
+He was eventually awarded Corporation of the Year from the Ascend Foundation, donated 221 bikes to the youth, won the 2018 Pontiac’ N Pitch contest, and received a loan from CEED Lending and a grant from CEED Lending sponsored by Flagstar Bank to open up Juiced Out in Pontiac.
+Jermaine Branner has received the following Proclamations:

 - Congresswoman Brenda Lawrence

 - State Representative Brenda Carter (Assigned to her Minority Health Task Force)

 Jermaine Branner was the first personal trainer from Pontiac featured on Fox 2 news for the fitness segment, introduced Pontiac’s first 5K run, and offers numerous programs that help the community, especially young men.